DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

   - train visual-branch-only version --- no contrastive loss between image and text in this version
   - even though this version get similar performace(acc), the more unstable then the biomed version
   - contrastive loss module improves the generalizability of the model (the preliminary and immature insight)
+- 2023-11-18
+  - complete the training of 4 models
+     - biomed, biomed_vision_only, CLIP, CLIP_version_only
+     - get a phased conclusion